Bipartisan Budget Act of 2018

 The Bipartisan Budget Act of 2018 is a federal statute concerning spending and the budget in the United States, that was signed into law by President Donald Trump on February 9, 2018.
 Delays in the passage of the bill caused a nine-hour funding gap.
 The bill is the third in a series that increased spending caps originally imposed by the Budget Control Act of 2011; the first two were the Bipartisan Budget Act of 2013 and the Bipartisan Budget Act of 2015.

 Provisions

+Extensions

-The bill combined several provisions, including:
+The bill combined several provisions extending existing existing spending, including: